SQL Database Threat Detection

 For example, SQL injection is one of the common Web application security issues on the Internet, used to attack data-driven applications.
 Attackers take advantage of application vulnerabilities to inject malicious SQL statements into application entry fields, breaching or modifying data in the database.

-SQL Threat Detection integrates alerts with Azure Security Center, and, each protected SQL Database server will be billed at the same price as Azure Security Center Standard tier, at $15/node/month, where each protected SQL Database server is counted as one node.
-We invite you to try it out for 60 days for free.
+SQL Threat Detection integrates alerts with Azure Security Center, and, each protected SQL Database server is billed at the same price as Azure Security Center Standard tier, at $15/node/month, where each protected SQL Database server is counted as one node.

 Set up threat detection for your database in the Azure portal